Geometric Graph Manifolds with non-negative scalar curvature: Preliminaries

 Notice that $N^3$ is a bundle over the Klein bottle $K=T^2/\la j\ra$ with fiber an interval $I=[-\e,\e]$ and orientable total space.
 Thus $\partial N^3$ is the torus $S^1\times S^1$, and we glue the two boundaries via a diffeomorphism.
-Here $\pi_1(N^3)\simeq\pi_1(K)=\{ a,b\mid bab^{-1}=a^{-1}\}$ and $\pi_1(\partial N^3)\simeq\Z\oplus\Z$, with generators $a,b^2$, where $a$ represents the first circle and $b^2$ the second one.
+Here $\pi_1(N^3)=\pi_1(K)=\{ a,b\mid bab^{-1}=a^{-1}\}$ and $\pi_1(\partial N^3)=\Z\oplus\Z$, with generators $a,b^2$, where $a$ represents the first circle and $b^2$ the second one.
 Then $P(m,n)$ is defined as gluing $\partial C$ to $\partial N^3$ by sending $\partial D\times \{p_0\}$ to $a^mb^{2n}\in\pi_1(\partial N^3)$.
 We can again assume that $m,n>0$ with $\gcd(m,n)=1$.
 Furthermore,

 This group has order $4mn$ and its abelianization has order $4n$.
 Thus the fundamental group determines and is determined by the ordered pair $(m,n)$.
 In addition, $G_{m,n}$ is abelian if and only if $m=1$ in which case $P(m,n)$ is diffeomorphic to the lens space $L(4n,2n-1)$.
 Unlike in the case of lens spaces, the diffeomorphism type of $P(m,n)$ is uniquely determined by $(m,n)$.
-This follows, e.g., by using the Ricci flow to deform a given metric into one of constant curvature, and the fact that the effective representations of $G_{m,n}$ in $\SO(4)$ are unique up to conjugation, and hence given by the one presented in the introduction.
 Prism manifolds can also be characterized as the 3-dimensional spherical space forms which contain a Klein bottle, which for $m>1$ is also incompressible.
 Observe in addition that in $N^3$ we can shrink the length of the interval $I$ in \eqref{pris} down to 0, and hence $P(m,n)$ can also be viewed as a single solid torus whose rectangular flat torus boundary has been identified to a Klein bottle, as in part $(b)$ of \tref{ls}.